top of page

 Madagascar

 Madagascar teeters on the brink of total ecological collapse.
 With up to 90% of its forests lost, the island nation's remaining ecosystems harbor a wealth of biodiversity found nowhere else on Earth.
 Conserving remaining habitat is not enough; restoring lost forests is required to save the plants, animals, and people who call Madagascar home.
-In 2019, The Phoenix Conservancy embarked on our mission to do just that.

 WHERE